Medieval books - new, Knights Templar

 This is the history of the Knights Templar in richer detail than you have seen before.
-The events leading up to their origin are surprising, and accounts of their effect on Masons after their order was disbanded are fascinating.
+The events leading up to their origin are surprising, and accounts of what happened to them after they were attacked are fascinating.
 They left a lasting impact on our society.

 The Templars, the History and the Myth

 by Michael Haag (2008)